 Stuffed Chicken Wrapped in Bacon

 I remember sitting at my mother’s dining room table beside her friend Lucienne.
-One of the most incredible cooks I have ever had the pleasure of meeting.
+She was one of the most incredible cooks I have ever had the pleasure of meeting.

 That day, I was able to pin her down and get my favorite pasta sauce recipe and a few other recipes I cannot live without.